-- The accused individual(s) may choose an advisor to be present, and may consult with the advisor during the Hearing.
+- 1. The accused individual(s) may choose an advisor to be present, and may consult with the advisor during the Hearing.
 The advisor may participate in the Hearing.
 The accused individual(s) shall be given the opportunity to hear all evidence presented and cross-examine all witnesses who testify.
 The accused individual may present witnesses and evidence.
 The accused may reserve the right to remain silent. - 2.
 Witnesses and the accuser shall only be present during their testimony. - 3.
 Hearings shall be flexible enough not to restrict the gathering of all facts related to the Hearing and may utilize the following format. - A. Opening statement by the Hearing Chair which may include general welcome, introduction of the principles in the case, brief summary of the charges, a review of the format for the hearing, and how the final decision will be reached. - B. Presentation by the investigator of the allegations and evidence.
 Presentation and questioning of witnesses by the investigator.
 Members of the Board of Directors may raise questions at any time during presentations by the investigator, accused individual(s), or witnesses.
-The accused individual(s) or advisor may ask any witness questions at the conclusion of their testimony with the investigator.
+The accused individual(s) or advisor may ask any witness questions at the conclusion of their testimony with the investigator. - C. Testimony by the accused individual(s) (or advisor) including witnesses.
+The Board of Directors may ask questions at any time during presentations by the accused individual(s) or their witnesses.